-Form 5498, IRA Contribution Information: Report contributions (including rollover contributions) to any IRA, Roth conversions and the fair value of the account.
+Form 5498, IRA Contribution Information: Report contributions (including rollover contributions) to any IRA, including a SEP, SIMPLE, Roth IRA, and Ed IRA, Roth conversions, IRA recharacterizations, and the fair market value of the account.

-Form 5498-MSA, MSA or Medicare+Choice MSA Information: Report contributions to a medical savings account (MSA) and the value of an MSA or Medicare+Choice MSA.
-Form 8281, Information Return for Publicly Offered Original Issue
+Form 5498-MSA, MSA or Medicare+Choice MSA Information: Report contributions to a medical savings account (MSA) and the fair market value of an MSA or Medicare+Choice MSA.

-Publicly Offered Original Issue Discount Instruments: Report the issuance of public offerings of debt instruments.
+For more information see the general and specific instructions for Forms W-2G, 1098, 1099, and 5498.
+Form 8281, Information Return for Publicly Offered Original Issue Discount Instruments: Report the issuance of public offerings of debt instruments (obligations).